-A registrant who is the parent/legal guardian, or the person designated by the parent/legal guardian to have access to a student, must request and receive prior permission from the Principal to come onto school grounds.
+A registrant, who is the parent/legal guardian, or the person designated by the parent/legal guardian to have access to a student, must request and receive prior permission from the Principal to come onto school grounds.
 The Principal shall determine whether the requesting registrant is permitted to come onto school grounds for the following reasons:

 - 1. To pick up or drop off their child each day. - 2.
 To pick up the child who is injured or ill. - 3.
 To confer with school staff concerning academic, disciplinary or placement issues involving the student, including matters required by federal or state law. - 4.
-To attend a school activity, including athletic practices and competition, in which the student is a participant.
+To attend a school activity, including athletic practices and competition, in which the student is a participant. - 5.
+To vote when the school has been designated as a polling place.